-- Delivery Factors: Including phasing, realistic build out rates, whether a single developer or several developers offering difference housing products and the size and capacity of the developer. - 2.41.
-Due to the specialist nature of the 'achievability' assessment phase of the HELAA, the Council may draw on external professional resources to undertake this work. - 2.42.
-An 'achievability' assessment (also known as viability testing) will be carried out at the point when a site is first found 'suitable' and 'achievable'.
+- Delivery Factors: Including phasing, realistic build out rates, whether a single developer or several developers offering difference housing products and the size and capacity of the developer. - 2.46 Due to the specialist nature of the 'achievability' assessment phase of the HELAA, the Council may draw on external professional resources to undertake this work. - 2.47 An 'achievability' assessment (also known as viability testing) will be carried out at the point when a site is first found 'suitable' and 'achievable'.
 It will be the Council's decision to determine how often the 'achievability' testing is repeated on sites taking into consideration economic conditions and strategic changes which may impact upon the initial assessment.
-Examples of these may be a notable upturn in the national economy, significant housing delivery increase/decrease and/or the adoption of local planning policies relating to developer contributions or affordable housing requirements, etc. - 2.43.
-'Achievability' tests will also be carried out on sites which have experienced a change in outcome during the review process i.e. where a site was previously found unsuitable, but available and a change in circumstances has led to a site being found both suitable and available. - 2.44.
-The Council will ensure that the expertise of the developer and stakeholder panel, established for the SHLAA 2011-12, is drawn upon where appropriate in the preparation of the HELAA.
-The panel is compiled of stakeholders, landowners, interested parties and council officers who operate locally and can contribute to establishing the assumptions utilised for the viability testing process.
-Membership of the panel will remain flexible to ensure that new members can join and change to reflect any personnel changes across organisations involved and to retain unbiased and informed professional input.
-The list of panel members involved will be listed in the HELAA Report for each reviewing period.
+Examples of these may be a notable upturn in the national economy, significant housing delivery increase/decrease and/or the adoption of local planning policies relating to developer contributions or affordable housing requirements, etc. - 2.48 'Achievability' tests will also be carried out on sites which have experienced a change in outcome during the review process i.e. where a site was previously found unsuitable, but available and a change in circumstances has led to a site being found both suitable and available.